...but you might want to reconsider going to check it out. Here's why.

-- It's brand new.
-You get the novelty of being one of the first people to Instagram it and everyone's going to ask you where it is.
+- Pretty sure your other friends are checking out this dizzy drop.
+Instagram it and everyone's going to ask you where it is.
 Plus they make you wear those awesome shoe covers (to keep the glass clean) and who doesn't want that in their photo?

 - It's see through.
 Walking over a glass bridge 1,000 feet up in the air is a little exhilerating.

 - Their Grand Canyon is green and beautiful.